kdm9/Acanthophis/documentation.md

     sketch_size: 100000

   varcall:
+    # Inference model for DeepVariant.
+Can be WGS for whole genome shotgun
+    # short reads, or any of  [WGS,WES,PACBIO,ONT_R104,HYBRID_PACBIO_ILLUMINA].
+    # See the deepvariant documentation for more information.
+    deepvariant_model: "WGS"

     # Per-aligner minimum MAPQ thresholds for using a read.
     minmapq:
       # bwa scores approximately follow a PHRED scale (-10*log10(p))